 Is Kunisaki worth visiting with toddlers?
 Limited.
 Fuki-ji and Usa Jingu yes; Magaibutsu no. Better as a kid-5+ destination.

 Is the area safe?
 Yes — Kunisaki is one of Japan’s quietest rural areas.
-Wildlife (boars) exist but rarely encountered on tourist routes.
+Wildlife (boars) exist but are rarely encountered on tourist routes.

 What about Bungo Takata’s Showa-no-machi?
-A retro street worth 1-1.5 hours.
-Pair naturally with Fuki-ji on the same day.
+A retro street worth 1–1.5 hours.
+Pair it naturally with Fuki-ji on the same day.

 More Family Travel Guides for Oita & Kyushu